MissVeronica/um-delete-users-awaiting-email/README.md

+# Update of "Users Awaiting email Activation" plugin to version 2.0.0
+## New functions being released soon
+1. Two different WP Cronjobs for late Users Remind and Remove late Users both have settings in UM Extensions settings and UM Dashboard status modals.
+2. WP Cronjob for User Reminders execute hourly and for User Removal daily at midnight.
+3. Additional WP All Users columns for User Registration, Email Activation expiry and also date and time for Removal of the late Activation User.
+4. Many new email placeholders incl a placeholder for the Remind user email template (UM default email Activation) text about why a Remind is being sent to the User.
+5. Login attempts by late Users will send a Reminder about Activation too.

 # UM Delete Users Awaiting email Activation
 Extension to Ultimate Member to delete Users who have not replied with an email activation after Registration either by a Plugin WP Cronjob or manual deletion by Site Admin from a dedicated WP All Users page.